 Redeem Points For Cash

-Technically, you can redeem your Ultimate Rewards points for cash, then use that cash to pay for a flight.
-If you have a Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, or a Chase Ink Business Preferred® Credit Card, redeeming for cash means that you’re missing out on 25-50% additional value of your Ultimate Rewards points when purchasing travel.
+Technically, you can redeem your Ultimate Rewards points for cash, and then use that cash to pay for a flight.
+If you have a Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, or an Ink Business Preferred® Credit Card, redeeming for cash through Chase Travel℠ means that you’re missing out on 25-50% additional value of your Ultimate Rewards points when purchasing travel.

 Which brings us to a better alternative…